 "Welcome parties are a great way for your guests to meet and make friends before the wedding," says Dallas-based event planner Kimberly Schlegel Whitman.
 Though there's no set rule to follow when deciding whom to invite, couples hosting a destination wedding where everyone will have to travel often choose to include the entire group as a warm gesture of gratitude.
 For hometown events, it's common to limit the guest list to out-of-towners.

 Serve Food For Thought

 The fare you offer guests—and how you choose to present it—will help set the tone of the party.
 While making your menu picks, keep in mind that your goal is for your guests to easily mix and mingle.
 Help make this happen by serving small, one-bite hors d'oeuvres, or sweets for a dessert reception following a rehearsal dinner.
-Have them passed on trays or arranged on an accessible buffet.
+Have them passed around on trays or arranged on an accessible buffet.
 Also, "This is a good time to share the flavor of the area you're marrying in," says Schlegel Whitman.
-A welcome party can give you the perfect opportunity to go a little more casual—with, say, barbecued ribs and coleslaw for a get-together down south, or lobsters and corn on the cob for one in New England.
+A welcome party can give you the perfect opportunity to go a little more casual—with, say, barbecued ribs and coleslaw for a get-together down south, or lobsters and corn on the cob for some New England charm.
 Another perk, besides setting a relaxed, low-key vibe?
 "Serving food that's an expression of the local culture is definitely a conversation starter," Schlegel Whitman says.

 Make It Multidimensional